-It may be hard to see without a professional but check for cracks in walls, bowing floors and structures particularly around windows and extensions – these could be signs of potential problems to come.
+It may be hard to see without a professional but check the outside for cracks in walls, bowing floors and structures particularly around windows and extensions – these could be signs of potential problems to come.

 5. How old is the roof?

 Prior to checking out the inside of the property check out the condition of the roof.
 Does the roof look to be in good shape or is it showing signs of damage.
 Tell-tale signs of a damaged roof are missing tiles, bowing in the roof, and on the inside watermarks on the ceiling.
 Replacing a roof is an expensive job, experts say most roofs should be replaced every 20-25 years but this can vary.
 If there is little ventilation and the roof has been rebuilt over the top of other layers, it will need to be replaced sooner than later.